-When the value of mortgage outstanding on the property exceeds the current market value of the property.
+When the total of mortgage outstanding on the property exceeds the current market value of the property.
 See also equity.

-National Housebuilding Council guarantee which provides insurance for certain defects up to 10 years after building.
-All properties built within the last 10 years should possess a valid NHBC guarantee or similar.
+National Housebuilding Council guarantee which provides a warranty against certain building defects for up to 10 years after construction.
+All properties built within the last 10 years should possess a valid NHBC warranty or similar.
 Check with the owner.

 The set of questions that the buyer’s solicitor sends to the seller before contracts are exchanged.
 These questions covers aspects of the property such as boundaries and restrictive covenants.

 A charge levied by the lender for early redemption of a mortgage in order to cover administrative costs.

 The ownership of most land is recorded at one of the HM Land Registries.
 Investigation of title where land is unregistered can be lengthy and more difficult.
 In an effort to reduce the amount of unregistered land the government now requires land registration at time of sale.